 Droopy eyelid (ptosis) surgery is performed in a licensed facility and usually takes 2 hours, but this can vary from patient to patient depending on the additional procedures performed.

 Healing and recovery vary from patient to patient but on average, the healing process takes two (2) weeks or more.
 Please ensure you allow adequate healing time after eyelid surgery and follow all the helpful healing instructions and don’t try to do too much too soon; you will need to rest your eyes a lot during those 2 or more weeks of healing.

 Most droopy eyelid surgery or ptosis correction procedures are very complex operations requiring technical expertise and aesthetic finesse.
-That’s why it’s so important to choose a top eyelid surgery expert Plastic Surgeon, who has had extensive training and experience in eyelid surgery.
+That’s why it’s so important to choose a Specialist Plastic Surgeon, who has had extensive training and experience in eyelid surgery.